nmbooker/python-funbox/README.md

 # Functional Toolbox for Python

-This is a collection of functional-style tools I've found useful in Python.
+This is a collection of highly-generic functions I've found useful in Python.

-Designed to complement the functools, functional, and itertools from the standard library, and the 'fn' package (https://github.com/kachayev/fn.py) which is available via pip

-Note despite being functional in appearance, some of the implementations are stateful, most notably 'once' which caches an expensively-calculated value the first time it is called for future invocations.

-Also, some of the modules in here could be handy in an imperative context, for example `validation` and `cmdline_parsing`.
+Most of the functions here are pure, and so can be used in a functional style of programming (though they're useful in imperative code too).

+You may also want to install the 'functional' and 'fn' packages from PyPI and to look at the standard library modules functools, itertools and maybe operator.

 # Reason I Built This

-Because I don't want to keep writing out the same old looping and branching constructs over again, and having to test them each and every time.

-Instead, I encapsulate my problem-specific logic in a function, and then let a set of well-tested algorithms loose on them.
-If that algorithm is there in the standard library or a third-party library, I use that.
-Otherwise I add the algorithm to this.

-This results in better test coverage for whatever I'm doing, and less repetition in code.
+Because I don't want to repeat myself in my programs.
+Instead, I put any generic functions I write in here, along with tests and examples of usage.

+I also hope that others, including yourself, will contribute functions to this library (see the 'Contributions' section below).

 # Overview of Modules